mani1911/rtwm/README.md

 # Real Time Weather Monitor Pipeline
-- A real time weather monitoring pipeline that fetches data from Open Weather API and adds to database as a cron asynchronously using redis worker.
+- A real time weather monitoring pipeline that fetches data from Open Weather API (every k mintues) and adds to database as a cron asynchronously using redis worker.
-- Data visualization is done using Elastic Search and Kibana
+- Data visualization is done using Grafana and MongoDB

 ## Setup